hasifazad/hasifazad/README.md

 A **curious coder**, **tech educator**, and **hardware tinkerer** on a mission to build meaningful things and share what I learn along the way.

-🚀 Currently working as a **Full-Stack JavaScript Developer & Trainer** at **Futura Labs Technologies**, where I train aspiring developers and build real-world web applications.
+🚀 Currently working as a **Full-Stack JavaScript Developer & Trainer at Futura Labs Technologies**, where I train aspiring developers and build real-world web applications.

 🛠️ On the side, I'm developing a **Learning Management System (LMS)** to streamline learning experiences.

-💡 Recently mentored at **TinkHer**, one of Kerala’s largest women-only hackathons organized by **TinkerHub**!
+💡 I recently had the amazing opportunity to mentor at **TinkHer — one of Kerala’s largest women-only hackathons organized by TinkerHub!**

-⚡ I’m passionate about bridging the gap between hardware and software — exploring **microcontrollers** and how the physical world interacts with code.
+⚡ I’m also passionate about bridging the gap between hardware and software.
+I love experimenting with microcontrollers and exploring how the physical world interacts with code.

-📚 Outside of tech, I dive into **history**, **geography**, and love understanding how the world and humans have evolved.
+📚 Outside of tech, I’m deeply interested in **history**, **geography**, and learning how humans and civilizations evolved.
+I believe understanding the past helps shape the future — in code and in life.

+🔢 I'm also really good at mathematics and enjoy applying mathematical concepts to problem-solving, whether in coding, algorithms, or everyday challenges.

 ---